prundeanualin/ATCS-project/README.md

 The `SCAN_examples.txt` file contains detailed examples for items from the `SCAN_dataset.csv`.
 There are 25 detailed examples for each analogy type present in the original dataset.
 The examples are phrased in a neutral manner, with average word length.
+The examples will be extended with
+- active vs passive
+- simple wording VS complex wording